culvertsoft/mgen/index.md

 Welcome to the MGen project page!

 MGen is a software development toolkit for reducing duplicate work when building cross-language applications.
 It lets you define your data model in one place, and generate source code for the languages you choose.
-The generated sources provide generic interfaces that can be used for object serialization and type introspection, to which MGen also provides runtime libraries with ready-to-use implementations.
+The generated sources provide generic interfaces that can be used for object serialization and type introspection, to which MGen also provides runtime libraries with ready-to-use serializers.

 The goal of MGen is to reduce manual boilerplate code, maintanance efforts and simplify type-safe sharing and persistence of state between applications, while permitting significant data model changes without requiring a global rebuild.